Nortriptyline: Pharmacodynamics

 Nortriptyline is an active metabolite of amitriptyline by demethylation in the liver.
 Chemically, it is a secondary amine dibenzocycloheptene and pharmacologically it is classed as a first-generation antidepressant.

 Nortriptyline may also have a sleep-improving effect due to antagonism of the H1 and 5-HT2A receptors.
 In the short term, however, nortriptyline may disturb sleep due to its activating effect.

-In one study, nortriptyline had the highest affinity for the dopamine transporter among the TCAs (KD = 1,140 nM) besides amineptine (a norepinephrine–dopamine reuptake inhibitor), although its affinity for this transporter was still 261- and 63-fold lower than for the norepinephrine and serotonin transporters (KD = 4.37 and 18 nM, respectively).
+In one study, nortriptyline had the highest affinity for the dopamine transporter among the tricyclic antidepressants (KD = 1,140 nM) besides amineptine (a norepinephrine–dopamine reuptake inhibitor), although its affinity for this transporter was still 261- and 63-fold lower than for the norepinephrine and serotonin transporters (KD = 4.37 and 18 nM, respectively).

-Pharmacokinetics

 Pharmacogenetics

 Nortriptyline is metabolized in the liver by the hepatic enzyme CYP2D6, and genetic variations within the gene coding for this enzyme can affect its metabolism, leading to changes in the concentrations of the drug in the body.
 Increased concentrations of nortriptyline may increase the risk for side effects, including anticholinergic and nervous system adverse effects, while decreased concentrations may reduce the drug's efficacy.

 Individuals can be categorized into different types of CYP2D6 metabolizers depending on which genetic variations they carry.
 These metabolizer types include poor, intermediate, extensive, and ultrarapid metabolizers.
 Most individuals (about 77–92%) are extensive metabolizers, and have "normal" metabolism of nortriptyline.
 Poor and intermediate metabolizers have reduced metabolism of the drug as compared to extensive metabolizers; patients with these metabolizer types may have an increased probability of experiencing side effects.
 Ultrarapid metabolizers use nortriptyline much faster than extensive metabolizers; patients with this metabolizer type may have a greater chance of experiencing pharmacological failure.

 The Clinical Pharmacogenetics Implementation Consortium recommends avoiding nortriptyline in persons who are CYP2D6 ultrarapid or poor metabolizers, due to the risk of a lack of efficacy and side effects, respectively.
 A reduction in starting dose is recommended for patients who are CYP2D6 intermediate metabolizers.
 If use of nortriptyline is warranted, therapeutic drug monitoring is recommended to guide dose adjustments.
 The Dutch Pharmacogenetics Working Group recommends reducing the dose of nortriptyline in CYP2D6 poor or intermediate metabolizers, and selecting an alternative drug or increasing the dose in ultrarapid metabolizers.